isaacdarcilla/pageant-management-system/README.md

 **Username: fyesa**<br/>
 **Password: MM2018**

-Try to explore the features 🎉✨
+Try to explore the features and please fork or star the repo to support 🎉✨

 ### 💻 Developer